-- Prevents their use in escape attempts, as weapons, and in other ways that can be hazardous to individual safety or the good order of the facility; - Improves the appearance of shop and construction areas; - Helps ensures tools are good repair when needed; - Reduces the costs of tool maintenance and inventory; and - Detainees will be held accountable for tools that have been assigned to them.
+- 1. Prevents their use in escape attempts, as weapons, and in other ways that can be hazardous to individual safety or the good order of the facility. - 2.
+Improves the appearance of shop and construction areas. - 3.
+Helps ensure that tools are in good repair when needed. - 4.
+Reduces costs of tool maintenance and inventory. - 5.
+Holds detainees accountable for tools that have been assigned to them.